Plantagenet Way

 This guide presented the description and heritage of Angers au Mont and du Mont au Puy-Notre-Dame (southern Maine-et-Loire), failing which all that remains are the route descriptions and maps of the Breton Association website.

-If you want to set off from Aulnay-de-Saintonge and head for Angers and then Le Mont, the Deux-Sèvres section follows the GR 36, which is signposted in both directions.
+For those wishing to set off from Aulnay-de-Saintonge and head for Angers and then the Mont, the section in the Deux-Sèvres follows the GR 36, which is signposted in both directions.
+This route is currently being signposted to the Mont in Charente-Maritime and Deux-Sèvres with the Chemins du Mont logo.

 For more information on this route, the Breton Association website and the Association des Amis de Saint-Jacques en Anjou website